anonymous-reposit/DEUA/README.md

 A Decentralized Collaborative Approach for Online Edge User Allocation.

 ### How to run case studies?
-The main.py file is the entry programm.
+The main.py file is the entry programm and the the result data are saved at the OutPut folder.

 ### Datasets
 * Our experiments are based on two datasets: 1) [EUA dataset](https://github.com/swinedge/eua-dataset); 2) [Telecom dataset]( http://www.sguangwang.com/TelecomDataset.html).
 All cases are evaluated on these two datasets respectively.